kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ### Installing k3d ###

 We'll use k3d for practice.
-[Install instructions](https://github.com/rancher/k3d#get)
+The [Install instructions](https://github.com/rancher/k3d#get) are here.
+The course material is written with version 5.0.0 in mind.

 ## Mistakes ##